mqureshi12/Kampfire/README.md

 ## Summary

-- Responsive application where users can both add and view different camping grounds across America.
+- Information on any specific campground includes the name, price, location, descriptions, and an image
-Information on any specific campground includes the name, price, location, descriptions, and an image.
+- Implemented the Google Maps API for retrieving location data and created authentication and authorization for various routes
-Users can also add comments.
+- Built with Node, Express, and MongoDB.
+Deployed to Heroku

 - If you would like to test it, please see the link below.
-You can create your own account or use the login provided.
+You can create your own account or use the login provided

-### NOTE: Google Maps functionality may not work properly as my GCP trial has ended.
+### NOTE: Google Maps functionality may not work properly as my GCP trial has ended

 Username: kampfiretestlogin |
 Password: kampfiretestpassword@10